7Ji/orangepi5-rkloader/README.md

 # Rockchip bootloader FIP images for Orangepi 5 / 5B / 5 plus

-**This project is neither affiliated with ArchLinuxARM nor OrangePi, it's my personal project and I purchased all the needed hardware by myself.**
+**This project is not affiliated with OrangePi, it's my personal project and I purchased all the needed hardware by myself.**

+This is only bootloader image, the bootloader should work regardless of the distro you're using.
+However, some distros tend to hack their own u-boot booting scheme and does not follow [U-Boot Standard Boot](https://docs.u-boot.org/en/latest/develop/bootstd.html), including OPi's official images, and many of those popular "ARM-friendly distros".

+So, unless you know the distro you would boot with these bootloader images stick to the mainline booting scheme, you should not rely on the images here.
+And if you insist on doing so, adapt the booting configuration to the standard boot scheme.

+If you're using my pre-built [Arch Linux ARM images](https://github.com/7Ji/orangepi5-archlinuxarm) then the bootloader should work just fine, as I always follow the standard boot scheme.

 ## Download

 You can download rkloaders for opi5 family from the [nightly release page](https://github.com/7Ji/orangepi5-rkloader/releases/tag/nightly), they're built and pushed everyday and always contain the latest BL31, DDR and u-boot.

 The downloaded images are compressed with gzip, and you'll need to decompress them before using them.

+As of writing (2023-12-04), the mainline images boot fine but could not reboot properly.
+If you're using the SBCs for headless servers, then I would recommend the vendor variant.

 ## Image Layout
 The FIP images with vendor u-boot are all 4MiB without compression, and the FIP images with mainline u-boot are all 17MiB without compression.
 They should be stored at the beginning of your SPI/SD/eMMC, without offset.